 A bright light is captured by Nova Scotia Webcams' near the Masstown Market March 18.

-Scott Miller got quite a surprise early March 18 when he looked out his window overlooking Baie Verte and the Northumberland Strait.
+It was the second strange sky phenomenon spotted in two days.
+Cumberland County resident Scott Miller got quite a surprise early March 18 when he looked out his window overlooking Baie Verte and the Northumberland Strait.

-He was one of several thousand Maritimers to see a fireball streaking out of the sky at approximately 5 a.m.
+He was one of several thousand Maritimers to see a fireball streaking out of the sky at approximately 5 a.m. that day.